zoontek/node-graphql-benchmarks/README.md

 #### Arguments

-- `-h`: Help on how to use the tool.
-- `compare`: Get comparative data for your benchmarks.

-> You may also compare all test results, at once, in a single table; `benchmark compare -t`
+> You may also compare all test results, at once, in a single table; `npm run compare -t`

-> You can also extend the comparison table with percentage values based on fastest result; `benchmark compare -p`
+> You can also extend the comparison table with percentage values based on fastest result; `npm run compare -p`

 # Benchmarks